Peppered catshark

-The peppered catshark (Galeus piperatus) is a common but little-known species of catshark, part of the family Scyliorhinidae, inhabiting depths of 130–1326 m in the northern Gulf of California.
+The peppered catshark (Galeus piperatus) is a common but little-known species of shark belonging to the family Pentanchidae, the deepwater catsharks.
+This species inhabits depths of 130–1326 m in the northern Gulf of California.
 It is found on or near the ocean floor, and conducts seasonal migrations, spending winter in deeper water.
 Reaching a length of 37 cm, this species has a slender grayish body with a fine covering of black dots.
 On the dorsal edge of its caudal fin is a prominent crest of enlarged dermal denticles.
 It is oviparous, with the reproductive period probably lasting from May to September.
 The International Union for Conservation of Nature (IUCN) has listed the peppered catshark under Least Concern, as it faces no significant threats from human activity.

 Taxonomy

 The peppered catshark was described by Stewart Springer and Mary Wagner in a 1966 issue of Los Angeles County Museum Contributions in Science; the specific epithet piperatus is derived from the Latin piper, meaning "pepper".
 The type specimen is an adult female 30 cm long, collected halfway between Tiburón Island and Isla Ángel de la Guarda.
 The peppered catshark is barely distinguishable from the G. arae species complex of the western Atlantic; its anomalous geographical distribution is likely a product of vicariance stemming from the formation of the Isthmus of Panama (c.
 3 Ma).